Acceptable Use Policy

-- Responsibility for Content – Official College information may be published in a variety of electronic forms.
+- Responsibility for Content – Official University information may be published in a variety of electronic forms.
 The Certifying Authority under whose auspices the information is published is responsible for the content of the published document.
-Users also are able to publish information on IT Systems or over Tusculum College’s networks.
-Neither the College nor individual Systems Administrators can screen such privately published material nor can they ensure its accuracy or assume any responsibility for its content.
-The College will treat any electronic publication provided on or over IT Systems that lacks a Certifying Authority as the private speech of an individual user.
+Users also are able to publish information on IT Systems or over Tusculum University’s networks.
+Neither the University nor individual Systems Administrators can screen such privately published material nor can they ensure its accuracy or assume any responsibility for its content.
+The University will treat any electronic publication provided on or over IT Systems that lacks a Certifying Authority as the private speech of an individual user.

-- Personal Identification – Upon request by a Systems Administrator or other College authority, Users must produce valid College identification.
+- Personal Identification – Upon request by a Systems Administrator or other University authority, Users must produce valid University identification.